This nectarine cake is made with only six ingredients, and it is our favorite nectarine recipe. It can also be made with

 - I made the first layer in the food processor, but you could mix the ingredients with the hand mixer as well.
 The dough will be rather soft.

 - Spreading the batter onto the baking dish is quite simple as well.
 Place the batter in small heaps in the baking dish and press it down either with a spoon or with your fingers.

 - Flour the spoon or your fingers when you do that to reduce the stickiness.

-- Peaches and nectarines tend to release quite a bit of juice during the baking process, that is why I bake the first layer for about 15-18 minutes first, the base should be nicely golden and almost done at this point.
+- Peaches and nectarines tend to release quite a bit of juice during the baking process, which is why I bake the first layer for about 15-18 minutes; the base should be nicely golden and almost done at this point.

 - Sprinkling the first layer with some breadcrumbs before adding the fruit also helps against the soaking of the dough with too much juice.

 - Also, I prefer to use slightly unripe fruit, which releases less juice during the baking process and keeps its shape better.

 - And the fact that the fruit is baked will stop you from noticing that it was not quite ripe in the first place.

 - It should not be difficult to buy slightly unripe peaches or nectarines; I sometimes have the feeling you can only get them in that stadium.

 This nectarine recipe has its origin in Sanda Marin's Cookbook, which was first issued in 1936, so it is quite a vintage Romanian recipe, I would say.

-Fast forward to Juli 2018.
+Fast forward to July 2018.
 I made this peach or nectarine cake again and took pictures of the different baking stages.
 I just wanted to say that it was gone in less than 5 minutes.